mitoc/website/_pages/rentals/intervale-manual.md

 ### <span style="color:red;">Outdoor/Cambing Only</span>

-- **Vaccination Status:** All guests must use MIT's Tim Tickets "Visitor" portal to attest that they are either fully vaccinated or that they have a valid medical or religious excemption.
+- **Vaccination Status:** All guests must use MIT's Tim Tickets "Visitor" portal for Intervale to attest that they are either fully vaccinated or that they have a valid medical or religious excemption.
-- **Daily Attestation:** All guests staying at the property must use MIT's Tim Tickets "Visitor" portal to submit a daily attestation of health.
+- **Daily Attestation:** All guests staying at the property must use MIT's Tim Tickets "Visitor" portal for Intervale to submit a daily attestation of health.
 - **Guest Information:** For the purposes of contact tracing, the full name of each guest as well as their contact information (email or phone) must be provided at the time of reservation.

 ### <span style="color:red;">Cabin & Yurt</span>